smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/14 - Join Algorithms.md

 2. Authorization: The database checks the user's credentials to see if they have the necessary permissions to run the query.
 3. Object existence: The database verifies that all the tables, views, and other objects mentioned in the query exist.
 4. Data type compatibility: The database checks that the data types of the columns in the query match the data types in the database.
-5. Semantic analysis: The database checks the logical validity of the query, such as the presence of any ambiguous references or circular dependencies.
+5. Semantic analysis: The database checks the logical validity of the query, such as the presence of ambiguous references or circular dependencies.

 ---------------------------------------------------------------------
 ##### Developer Considerations

-Overall, as a developer there are some ways to write the most optimized SQL from the start.
+Overall, as a developer, there are some ways to write the most optimized SQL from the start.
 1. Use indexes: Indexes can greatly improve the speed of your queries.
 Make sure to use indexes on columns that are frequently used in `WHERE`, `JOIN`, and `ORDER BY` clauses.

 2. Avoid using wildcard characters: Using wildcard characters in a `SELECT` statement can slow down your query.
 Instead, use specific column names.